Xilinx/DPU-PYNQ/host/README.md

 For case 1 and 2, users can leverage existing files on the released docker image.
 No action is required.

-For case 3 (Ultra96 or any other board), the DPU configuration file (`arch.json` or `<Board>.json`) does not exist on the released docker image.
+For case 3 (Ultra96 or any other board), the proper DPU configuration file (`arch.json`) does not exist on the released docker image.
+The compilation flow assumes the existence of this file and copies it over to the docker environment.
-We need to prepare the `arch.json` so we can compile it into a DPU configuration file.
+We need to prepare `arch.json` if it does not exist.

-One way to get the `dpu.hwh` is to manually create a `json` file with the content:
-(use the DPU configuration of Ultra96 provided by us)
+If you have rebuilt the DPU hardware design by yourself, you can see `arch.json` file inside folder `DPU-PYNQ/Boards/<Board>/binary_container_1/link/vivado/vpl/prj/prj.gen/sources_1/bd/dpu/ip/dpu_DPUCZDX8G_1_0/`.
+You can also use the `find -name` command to locate this file.

+For example, our `arch.json` file for Ultra96 DPU configuration has content:

 ```shell
 {"fingerprint":"0x1000020f2014404"}
 ```
-remember to rename it to `arch.json` if necessary.

-Alternatively, if you have rebuilt the DPU hardware design by yourself, you should see `arch.json` file inside folder `DPU-PYNQ/Boards/<Board>/binary_container_1/link/vivado/`
-	`vpl/prj/prj.gen/sources_1/bd/dpu/ip/dpu_DPUCZDX8G_1_0/`.
-You can use the `find -name` command to easily locate the target.

-**Note**: if you have changed the DPU configurations in your hardware design, you must prepare your new `arch.json` or `<Board>.json`.
+**Note**: if you have changed the DPU configurations in your hardware design, you must prepare your new `arch.json`.

 ### 4. (optional) Docker